pashabiglar/transformers/mithun_scripts/README.md

 `--use_toy_data false` : you can set this to True if you want to try on a very small sixe of data --download_fresh_data true`

+`--classification_loss_weight`: how much weight you want to assign for classification loss as oppoosed to consistency loss ( whose default weight is 1.). refer paper for details. used during training/tuning only

 ## Typical examples of command line arguments.